Pedro Calungsod: Beatification

 A month after the martyrdom of San Vitores and Calungsod, a process for beatification was initiated but only for San Vitores.
 Political and religious turmoil, however, delayed and halted the process for centuries.
 In 1981, as Hagåtña was preparing for its 20th anniversary as a diocese, the 1673 beatification cause of San Vitores was rediscovered in old manuscripts and revived until he was finally beatified on October 6, 1985.
 This also gave recognition to Calungsod, paving the way for his beatification.

-In 1980, then-Archbishop of Cebu Ricardo Cardinal Vidal asked permission from the Vatican to initiate Calungsod's beatification and canonization cause.
+In 1980, Cardinal Ricardo Vidal, then-Archbishop of Cebu, asked permission from the Vatican to initiate Calungsod's beatification and canonization cause.
 In March 1997, the Sacred Congregation for the Causes of Saints approved the acta of the diocesan beatification process.
-That same year, Cardinal Vidal appointed Fr Ildebrando Leyson as vice-postulator for the cause, tasked with compiling a Positio Super Martyrio ("position regarding the martyrdom") to be scrutinized by the Congregation.
+That same year, Vidal appointed Ildebrando Leyson as vice-postulator for the cause, tasked with compiling a Positio Super Martyrio ("position regarding the martyrdom") to be scrutinized by the Congregation.
 The positio, which relied heavily on San Vitores's beatification documentation, was completed in 1999.

 Wanting to include young Asian laypersons in his first beatification for the Great Jubilee in 2000, Pope John Paul II paid particular attention to the cause of Calungsod.
 In January 2000, he approved the decree super martyrio ("concerning the martyrdom") of Calungsod, scheduling his beatification for March 5 of that year at Saint Peter's Square in Rome.

 Regarding Calungsod's charitable works and virtuous deeds, John Paul II declared: